-It can be difficult to get long term disability (LTD) insurance benefits for mental disorders, which include cognitive, emotional, psychological, and psychiatric problems.
+It can be difficult to get long-term disability (LTD) insurance benefits for mental disorders, which include cognitive, emotional, psychological, and psychiatric problems.

 You may be eligible for LTD disability benefits for both physical and mental medical conditions, but it is usually harder to collect disability benefits for a mental illness than for a physical illness.
 Why?
-Part of the reason lies in the nature of mental illness itself.
+Part of the reason lies in the nature of mental illness as a whole.
 Mental health illnesses and associated symptoms are not likely to be easily assessed, and the severity of the condition may be hard to measure objectively.

 Evaluating Mental Illness

 What Is a GAF Score and What Does It Have To Do with My Disability?

 GAF stands for Global Assessment of Functioning, and it is a rating or score on a scale of one to one hundred.
 The GAF rating “is a subjective determination of the physician’s judgment (on a 100-point scale) of the claimant’s overall ability to function on that particular day, excluding physical and environmental impairments.”
 Long v.
 Astrue, 2009 WL 5033973, at *1 n.1 (E.D.Pa.
 Dec.
 21, 2009) (Pollak, S.J.)(citing Diagnostic and Statistical Manual of Mental Disorders IV-TR (“DSM-IV”), at 34 (4th ed.
 2000).
 A GAF score of 50 “indicates a serious impairment in social and occupational functioning.”
 Escardille v.
 Barnhart, 2003 WL 21499999, at *2 (June 24, 2003) (Giles, C.J.)(citing DSM-IV at 34).